2022 Aviation Scholarships

 - MPA Air Safety and Education Foundation (MPA ASEF) Flight Training Scholarship

-- This $1,000 scholarship is open to an active pilot who has considerable interest in aviation and is seeking advanced flight training or pursuing a profession in aviation.
+- This $1,000 scholarship is open to an active pilot who has considerable interest in aviation and is seeking advanced flight training or a pursuing a profession in aviation.
 Applicant must be a Montana resident.

 - Montana Pilots Association (MPA) Junior Pilot Scholarship